-At CIBC FirstCaribbean, we have an unwavering commitment to client service.
-It's grounded in our mantra of putting the client at the centre of everything we do.
-Last year we introduced the Client Resolution Centre - a self-service online portal that allows clients to lodge complaints or compliments and have these addressed through a structured process with executive oversight.
-This year, lodged complaints increased 39% with the team maintaining the 10-day resolution rate at 93%.
+The Client Resolution Centre - a self-service online portal that allows clients to lodge complaints or compliments and have these addressed through a structured process with executive oversight continues to perform well.
+We welcome the increased feedback from our clients, as we maintain a 10-day resolution rate of 96%.